 “We had some awful conditions,’’ Kleppe added.
 Frazee and his Grizzlies teammates dealt with it well and won the Section 7A team title, as well.
 It’s a good sign that Sam was able to deal with those types of conditions, he added.

-That shows how tough Frazee is mentally, as well,
+That shows how tough Frazee is mentally, as well, the coach stated.

 “He did a pretty good job of just keeping that focus the whole time.’’